-During the era of French protectorate, Morocco experienced a tremendous growth and has been the destination spot for most rural poor people in the country chasing their dream of a better life.
+During the era of the French protectorate, Morocco experienced tremendous growth and has been the destination spot for most rural poor people in the country chasing their dream of a better life.
 Casablanca is home to some of the wealthiest people in the country but at the same time, the city also has a shanty area curved off from it showing that life in the city is not a bed of roses for all people.

 Casablanca is highly cosmopolitan and the city is more exposed to western living styles compared to other cities in the country.
-Western influence on Casablanca is is showcased by their form of dressing as well as people hanging out together and having a good time in bars, restaurants, hip clubs and beaches.
+Western influence on Casablanca is showcased by their form of dressing as well as people hanging out together and having a good time in bars, restaurants, hip clubs, and beaches.
 However, life in Casablanca has not only been inspired by the western life as the country has a fascinating and interesting history that has impacted on the livelihoods of its inhabitants.

 Most travelers have concluded that Casablanca is a city of many contradictions.
-Traffic jam in the city is simply suffocating, social problems are just simmering while a bigger part comprises of shanty towns.
+Traffic jam in the city is simply suffocating, social problems are just simmering while a bigger part comprises of shantytowns.
 On the other hand, Casablanca is a city that you will find some of the well kept and maintained public parks and fountains as well as a striking and inviting colonial architecture.
 The major attraction is the Hassan II mosque and the incredibly ornate and enormous structure is regarded as the city’s landmark.

 Nevertheless, it is still the hottest tourism destination city in Morocco thanks to its progressive and liberal nature.
-However, with the city suffering from high levels of unemployment, high crime rates, prostitution and drug use makes it a less favorable travel destination.
+However, with the city suffering from high levels of unemployment, high crime rates, prostitution, and drug use makes it a less favorable travel destination.